Exam Focus — Terminal Velocity

 This exam focus covers Exam Focus — Terminal Velocity within Terminal Velocity for GCSE Physics.
 Revise Terminal Velocity in Extra Topics for GCSE Physics with 13 exam-style questions and 11 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 11 of 13 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position